peterconnects/kubernetes-scripts/README.md

 Kubernetes is installed with the following customizations:

-* The Nginx ingress controller will also listen to 1433 (mssql).
+* The ingress controller will also listen to 1433 (mssql).
 See the configmap.
-* The ingress controller is set to use hostnetwork is set to true to have it work on a single node bare metal cluster
+* The ingress controller is set to use hostnetwork = true to have it work on a single node bare metal cluster
-* the Dashboard is set to use NodePort to be able to browse to it via its TCP port instead of using kubectl proxy.
+* The dashboard is set to use NodePort to be able to browse to it via its TCP port instead of using kubectl proxy.

 ### Software and tools